kortechs/django-post_office/README.md

 -   [bleach](https://bleach.readthedocs.io/)

-With this optional dependency, HTML emails are nicely rendered inside the Django admin backend.
+With this optional dependededency, HTML emails are nicely rendered inside the Django admin backend.
 Without this library, all HTML tags will otherwise be stripped for security reasons.